confiture/AeolusRobotics/readme.md

 The first parameter is the input which must be the find_region output, the second parameter is the output name that is the same type as find_region output.

+You can also run find_smooth_perimeter :

+> find_smooth_perimeter flowers_region 3 smooth_perim_flowers

+First parameter is the input image.
+Second parameter is the number of times that gaussian filter is ran onto the perimeter.
+Thid parameter is the output name.

+So find_smooth_perimeter is simply the previous find_perimeter followed by n executions of gaussian filter onto the perimeter.
+Gaussian filter has the property of smoothing.
+If I had more time, It would have been very interesting to sample the perimeters each four pixels for example and to fit splines.

 You can write results to files :

 > save_pixels flowers_region flowers_region.png